National Hockey League: United States

 Historically, the NHL has never fared well on American television in comparison to the other American professional leagues.
 The league's American broadcast partners had been in flux for decades prior to 1995.
-Hockey broadcasting on a national scale was particularly spotty prior to 1981; NBC, CBS, and ABC held rights at various times during that period but with limited schedules during the second half of the regular season and the playoffs, along with some (but not all) of the Stanley Cup Finals.
+Hockey broadcasting on a national scale was particularly spotty prior to 1981; NBC, CBS, and ABC held rights at various times during that period but with limited schedules during the second half of the regular season and the playoffs, along with some (but not all) of the Stanley Cup Final.
 The NHL primarily was then only available on cable television after 1981, airing on the USA Network, SportsChannel America, and ESPN at various times.
 Since 1995, national coverage has been split between broadcast and cable, first with Fox and ESPN from 1995 to 1999, then followed by ABC and ESPN from 1999 to 2004.
 The U.S. national rights were then held by NBC and OLN (later renamed Versus, then NBCSN) between the 2004–05 NHL lockout and 2021.

-The 2021–22 season marks the first year of seven-year agreements with ESPN and Turner Sports.
+The 2021–22 season marks the first year of seven-year agreements with ESPN and TNT (formerly Turner) Sports.
 ESPN's deal includes 25 regular season games on ABC or ESPN, and 75 exclusive games streamed on ESPN+ and Hulu.
-Turner Sports' coverage includes up to 72 regular season games on TNT or TBS.
-The playoffs will be split between ESPN and Turner, with ABC televising the Stanley Cup Finals during even years and TNT televising the championship series during odd years.
+Turner Sports' coverage includes up to 72 regular season games on TNT, with early round playoff coverage split between TNT and TBS.
+The playoffs will be split between ESPN and TNT, with ABC televising the Stanley Cup Final during even years and TNT (simulcast with TBS and TruTV) televising the championship series during odd years.

 As in Canada, games not broadcast nationally are aired regionally within a team's home market and are subject to blackout outside of them.
 These broadcasters include regional sports network chains.
 Certain national telecasts are non-exclusive, and may also air in tandem with telecasts of the game by local broadcasters.
 However, national telecasts of these games are blacked out in the participating teams' markets to protect the local broadcaster.